 My journey to becoming a canine massage provider started with my first dog, Willy.
 This is us, just shy of Willy's 16th birthday (Willy's the one on the right).
-For the last few years of his life, Willy started to have a hard time getting around.
-He was happy and had no real medical issues; he was just getting older.
-I was an experienced massage therapist, and I wanted to help Willy, and I did to some extent, but I knew I didn't know enough.
+For the last few years of his life, Willy started to have a hard time getting around; I was an experienced massage therapist and I wanted to help Willy, but I knew I didn't know enough.
 Everything I knew was about humans standing on two legs.
 It's an entirely different beast for animals who walk on all fours.

 Rescuing four dogs has also given me a passion for dog rescue.
 I honor these four stunning souls by volunteering at the Dumb Friends League, helping other dogs find their forever homes.